 Make Website Testing a Priority

-Properly testing your website takes time, and most association staff are strapped for time as it is!
+Properly testing your website takes time, and most association staff are already short on time!
 Given the amount of testing each page and feature of your site requires, it may not be realistic to do it all in one sitting.
 Make a plan to devote a small amount of time to thoroughly testing your website over the next few weeks or months.

 Bring up your calendar and schedule time on your calendar.
 Either small daily time slots or longer weekly blocks to budget time to complete your website testing.

 Correcting the bugs you find or improving the user experience issues you encounter may take more time.
 You may need more time to clean up outdated web copy or lead magnets or create fresh content and member resources.
 Remember, a little bit every day goes a long way.
 You can do it!

 Professional Website Audit